rl-institut/SimBA/README.md

 # SimBA: Simulation toolbox for Bus Applications

-The SimBA toolbox assists the user in analysing and optimising electrified bus fleets and schedules.
+SimBA - the Simulation toolbox for Bus Applications - was designed to analyze and optimize electrified bus fleets.

-Please refer to the documentation for further instructions:
+Please refer to the documentation for further information:

 ***LINK TO READ THE DOCS***